uraimo/Awesome-Swift-Playgrounds/README.md

 * [DataStructuresPlayground](https://github.com/oliverfoggin/DataStructuresPlayground) - Data Structures and Algorithms in Swift.
 * [Swiftography](https://github.com/sketchytech/Swiftography) - Standard cryptographic algorithms in a Swift Playground.
 * [AlgorithmsPlayground](https://github.com/ashokgelal/AlgorithmsPlayground) - Various algorithm implementation in Swift.
+* [Dynamic Programming With Swift](https://github.com/evansjohnson/DynamicProgrammingWithSwift) - A set of three dynamic programming problems implemented in a Swift.

 ## UIKit
 *A list of playgrounds that demostrate various aspect of UIKit and other graphical frameworks*